 Tall pines form a benign upper story for camellias.
 Their thinly clad branches filter sunlight, cast dappled shade.

-Plants have a good long time to settle in and grow roots during cool seasons before the heat of summer.
+Plants have a good long time to settle in during cool seasons before the heat of summer.

 Soil and Drainage

 Our woodland garden gave freely of shade and shelter.
 But soil and drainage?
 Plant roots would either drown or rot if we dug holes in our clay soil.

 The verdict: No holes.
 A decision that cheered Master-Digger Master-Builder Bob to no end, at least temporarily.

 Long before raised beds became popular in gardens, we created raised beds for planting — out of necessity, not creativity.

 Instead of digging, we brought in several truckloads of coarse potting soil purchased from a local distributor.